animal diseases and their treatment, TREATMENT OF VARIOUS ANIMAL DISEASES INTRODUCTION

 Forming bacterium causes the disease.
 Fever, swelling in the lower body region, a bloody discharge, staggering, trembling, difficult breathing, & convulsive movements.

 animal diseases and their treatment, An annual vaccination.

 Manure & contaminated materials should be burned & area disinfected.

-Infected animals have fever & swollen lymph glands, located under the jaw of Animals with disease should be isolated, provided with rest, protected from the weather, and treated with antibiotics.
+Infected animals have fever & swollen lymph glands, located under the jaw Animals with the disease should be isolated, provided with rest, protected from the weather, and treated with antibiotics.

 - price equilibrium